SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 - The host systems that the Cosmos-SDK/Substrate nodes are running on based on system metrics obtained from the node via [Node Exporter](https://github.com/prometheus/node_exporter)
 - Cosmos-SDK/Substrate GitHub repository releases using the [GitHub Releases API](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#releases).

-Having said that, system monitoring and GitHub repository monitoring were developed as general as possible to give the node operator the option to monitor any system and/or any GitHub repository (Don't have to be Substrate/Cosmos-sdk based nodes/repositories).
+Given the above, system monitoring and GitHub repository monitoring were developed as general as possible to give the node operator the option to monitor any system and/or any GitHub repository (Don't have to be Substrate/Cosmos-sdk based nodes/repositories).

 The diagram below depicts the different components which constitute PANIC and how they interact with each other and the node operator.

 <img src="./images/IMG_PANIC_DESIGN_10X.png" alt="PANIC Design"/>

-For both system monitoring/alerting and GitHub repository monitoring/alerting, PANIC starts by loading the configuration (saved during [installation](../README.md)) into the components that need these configurations.
+For both system monitoring/alerting and GitHub repository monitoring/alerting, PANIC starts by loading the configuration (saved during [installation](../README.md)).

 For system monitoring and alerting, PANIC operates as follows:
 - When the **Monitors** **Manager Process** receives the configurations, it starts as many **System Monitors** as there are systems to be monitored.